omarzatarain/long-texts-similarity/Quick Start.md

 ## 5.2.- LongFormer

-Change the folder  and apply  steps   in 5.1 and using Python_LongTextsSimilarity.py file folder = 'RESULTS_LongFormer_1K'
+Change the folder  and apply  steps   in 5.1 and using Python_LongTextsSimilarity.py file

+folder = 'RESULTS_LongFormer_1K'

 ## 5.3.- BigBird
+Change the folder  and apply  steps   in 5.1 and using Python_LongTextsSimilarity.py file

+folder = 'RESULTS_BigBird_1K'

 ## 5.4.- BART
+Change the folder  and apply  steps   in 5.1 and using Python_LongTextsSimilarity.py file

+folder = 'RESULTS_BART_1K'

 ## 5.5.- GPT2
+Change the folder  and apply  steps   in 5.1 and using Python_LongTextsSimilarity.py file

+folder = 'RESULTS_GPT_1K'

 # 6.- Tuning